ConnorCoull/Guts_Project/README.md

 > All to be executed in the gtrgtr/ directory

-Run `bash pip install -r ../requirements.txt && python preheat-app.py && python manage.py runserver` in a terminal of your choice, provided you have Python and pip installed and on PATH, to install necessary packages, populate ORM from guitarguitar API and begin running server
+Run `pip install -r ../requirements.txt && python preheat-app.py && python manage.py runserver` in a terminal of your choice, provided you have Python and pip installed and on PATH, to install necessary packages, populate ORM from guitarguitar API and begin running server